JakobDev/minecraft-launcher-lib/doc/tutorial/getting_started.rst

     minecraft_command = minecraft_launcher_lib.command.get_minecraft_command("1.17", minecraft_directory, options)

-The command that your get is a list of strings that can be used to run Minecraft e.g. with the subprocess module.
+The command that your get is a list of strings that can be used to run Minecraft e.g. with the `subprocess module <https://docs.python.org/3/library/subprocess.html>`_.